 What about if you were a patient, and on the day of your appointment your child was in an accident so you couldn’t keep it?
 Would you think it was fair that your podiatrist charged you for services he didn’t provide, all because of circumstances that were out of your control?
 Would you understand that his time was worth more than your child’s?
 Probably not.
 In fact, you may even be offended by the assumption and angry with the charge.

 This being said, do you think putting your prospective patients in these situations is going to get you more business, or less?

 Should You or Shouldn’t You?
 Benefits vs. Consequences

-Trust is a huge part of the patient-doctor relationship.
+Trust is a huge part of the patient-podiatrist relationship.
 If your patients can’t trust that you care about them, then why would they continue to see you?
-This is why more and more patients are beginning to research doctors and explore their websites in order to make sure the doctor they choose is dependable, trustworthy, and understanding.
+This is why more and more patients are beginning to research podiatrists and explore their websites in order to make sure the podiatrist they choose is dependable, trustworthy, and understanding.